dulle204/WW21.Cinema/docs/user-stories.md

 ###Bonus functionalities:

 1.	**Cinema Bonus Points** - (connected to must do task 1.)<br/>
-Description: Client (register user - confirmed user) should be able to collect bonus points for successful ticket purchase.
+Description: Client (registered user - confirmed user) should be able to collect bonus points for successful ticket purchase.
-For every successful ticket purchase, one bonus point is added for user (register user).
-All collected points should be visible on application.<br/>
+For every successful ticket purchase, one bonus point is added for current user (registered user - confirmed user).
+All collected points should be visible on application "Profile page".<br/>
 Develop backend and frontend for this functionality.

 2.	**Movies Top List** - (connected to must do task 6.)<br/>
-Description: client (register user - confirmed user) should be able to see top list for specific year.
+Description: client (registered user - confirmed user) should be able to see top list for specific year.
 If there are more movies with same rating we can rate them further if some of them have Oscar.<br/>
 Develop backend and frontend for this functionality.